arjunrmakwana/arbitrary_bit_length_data_packing/README.md

 Processors usually have a fixed smallest word sie that you can access.
 This is usually a multiple of 8 bits in most modern architecutres.
 So lets say you want to store some data that you know requires only 10 bits.
-But for that, you will end up using 16 bit data.
-While for most cases this is not an issue, it is an issue in case of comoression algorithms and data communication.
+But for that, you will end up using 16 bits.
+While for most cases this is not an issue, it is an issue in case of comoression algorithms and large data communication.

 There are times when you want to access memory at some arbitrary precision like in case of storing compressed data.
 That is what this code does.